A marriage of culture and commerce — the Suzhou success story

-The city of Suzhou in China has mastered the art of building a future out of traditions.
-Since winning the 2014 Prize, it has harnessed its historical and cultural assets in urban development projects to boost its tourism and economy, and announced plans to revitalise its traditional industries even as it invests in emerging and established ones.
-Its union of old and new, and art and commerce, could be a model for other cities.
+Suzhou mastered the art of building a future out of traditions.
+Since winning the 2014 Prize, it harnessed its historical and cultural assets in urban development to boost its tourism and economy, and plans to revitalise its traditional industries while investing in emerging ones.

 The Gate of the Orient © Chen Yuhe

 One of China’s oldest cities in the Yangtse River Basin, Suzhou has long mixed commerce with artistry.
 By the 14th century, it was the country’s leading producer of silk, and it has protected its cultural and built heritage even as it has evolved to meet the changing world and its residents’ needs.
 When the city was awarded the 2014 Lee Kuan Yew World City Prize, the jury noted that it had “successfully transited from an agricultural, manufacturing, export-oriented economy to an innovative, high-value, service-oriented economy”.

 In the 1990s, it partnered Singapore to set up a high-tech industrial estate, which has gone from strength to strength.
 In the 25 years since its founding, the China-Singapore Suzhou Industrial Park (SIP) has contributed about 800 billion yuan (US$113 billion) to the city’s tax revenues, achieved more than 900 billion yuan (US$127 billion) in investments in fixed assets and generated more than US$1 trillion in foreign trade volume.